International Outreach

 Evangelical Theological Seminary of Cairo

 The Evangelical Theological Seminary of Cairo (ETSC), Egypt, was founded in 1863 when courageous Presbyterian missionaries used a houseboat to sail between Aswan and Cairo.
 They taught students by day and evangelized the villages by night.
 That same missionary spirit lives today at ETSC, as it trains 700+ students for ministry and church leadership roles.
 As the largest and most influential seminary in the Middle East, it focuses on training both lay and ordained ministers who are committed to planting and strengthening churches.
 At ETSC, theological education is not merely an academic destination but a path to spiritual transformation.
-Your Chapel outreach has supported ETSC with an M. Dive scholarship since 2021 and, prior to that, with contributions to the ETSC general operating fund.
+Your Chapel outreach has supported ETSC with an M. Div. scholarship since 2021 and, prior to that, with contributions to the ETSC general operating fund.

 Finding Freedom through Friendship